manavmanocha/comprodls-sdk/README.md

 # comproDLS SDK for Javascript
 The official comproDLS SDK for JavaScript, available for browsers and Node.js backends.
-It provides JavaScript objects and functions to access comproDLS Services/APIs in your application.
+It provides JavaScript objects and functions to access comproDLS APIs in your application.

 ## Key Concepts